RahilDasadia/Anime_Face_Generation-using-DCGAN/README.md

 numpy,
 matplotlib,
 keras,
-tensorflow,
+tensorflow.

 Neural Network:-
 Deep Convolutional Generative Adversarial Network (DCGAN)

 IMPORTANT NOTE:-
-If you want to see the code than you can download raw file of code and see and use it in any IDE(jupyter notebook,kaggle,colab etc)
+If you want to see the code than you can download raw file of code and see and use it in any IDE(jupyter notebook,kaggle,colab etc).